aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/4-fetch-data-from-chain.md

 )
 ```

-The `account` object is `null` if there is no account connected and holds the account info, like the account address, when account is connected
+The `account` object is `null` if there is no account connected; when an account is connected, the `account` object holds the account information, including the account address.

-3. Next thing we want to do is to fetch the account’s TodoList resource.
+3. Next, we want to fetch the account’s TodoList resource.
-   Let’s add a useEffect hook to our file that would call a function to fetch the resource whenever our account address changes.
+   Let’s add a `useEffect` hook to our file that would call a function to fetch the resource whenever our account address changes:

 ```jsx
 function App() {